pythonincloud/jekyll-theme-chirpy/_posts/Python Tutorials/Learn to Code in Just 30 Minutes!/2023-05-10-py_calc-step6.md

 ---
-title: <i class="fa-solid fa-calculator"></i> Create simple calculator - Step 6
+title: Create simple calculator - Step 6
 date: 2023-05-10 12:53:00 +100
 categories: [python-tutorial]
 tags: [python, learning, tutorial, programming-language]
-mermaid: true
+img_path: /assets/img/Learn_to_Code_in_Just_30_Minutes/
+image:
+  path: learn_math_in_python.svg
+  alt: "Learn how to do Math in Python"
 ---

 ## Step 6: Learn how to do Math in Python.